Oak and elm box

-Here is a new utility box: a sort of trug or coffer for general carrying of stuff.
+Here is a fantastic, sturdy and strong utility box: handsome and rugged, it would be suitable for carrying tools, equipment, food.. all kinds of stuff.
 It is 20" long and 12" wide, and I decided to make a loose-fitting, drop-in lid for it, so it can be used covered or uncovered.

 The ends were cut from the semi-circular leaves of a small drop-leaf occasional table rescued from a rubbish recycling centre.
 Sitting underneath the part-finished box you can see the beautiful grain of a nice piece of elm, part of an ancient bookcase, that is the only piece I could find wide enough to make the lid.